emmanuelq2/StatisticalInference/README.md

 This assignment has two parts:
 - investigate exponential distribution in R and compare it with the Central Limit Theorem
-- analyze the ToothGrowth data in the R datasets packag
+- analyze the ToothGrowth data in the R datasets package

 1. In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
 The exponential distribution can be simulated in R with rexp(n, lambda) where lambda is the rate parameter.
 The mean of exponential distribution is 1/lambda and the standard deviation is also 1/lambda.
 Set lambda = 0.2 for all of the simulations.
 You will investigate the distribution of averages of 40 exponentials.
 Note that you will need to do a thousand simulations.